PatAltimore/Docs/ContributorGuide/git-and-github-repository-initial-setup.md

 ## Optional: Credential Manager / Credential helper

 There are additional ways to cache credentials such as Git Credential Manager and Git credential helper.
 If you are interested in these, please see the following:
 - On Windows, you can use Git Credential Manager.
-Git Credential manager will allow you to enter your GitHub credentials once for a computer rather than using your personal access token each time you clone a repository.
+Git Credential manager allows you to enter your GitHub credentials once for a computer rather than using your personal access token each time you clone a repository.
 Git Credential Manager is installed with Git for Windows.
 - On MacOS and Linux, you can use Git credential helper, please see [Caching your GitHub password in Git](https://help.github.com/articles/caching-your-github-password-in-git/#platform-all).

 ## Next steps